Publishing Careers, Jobs and Occupations

 - President Multimedia resume sample in the combined format

-- Proofreader resume sample in the reverse chronological format
+- Production Assistant resume sample in the combined format

 - Publisher resume sample in the reverse chronological format

-- Senior Writer resume sample in the chronological format
+- Records Manager resume sample in the reverse chronological format

-- Senior Writer resume sample in the reverse chronological format
+- Sound Engineer resume sample in the functional format

-You may search for publishing careers or desktop publishing occupation right now, but when you find one you must apply immediately for it with your current CV or resume.
+You may search for publishing careers right now, but when you find one you must apply immediately for it with your current CV or resume.
 We recommend that you have your cover letter ready too.
-So, do not forget about our resume writing, CV writing and cover letter writing advices.
+So, do not forget about our resume writing, CV writing and cover letter writing advises.

 If you have a difficulty with your cover letter writing use one of these: